vezzolter/DSA/Algorithms/Sorting/InsertionSort/InsertionSort.md

 # &#128161; What is the Insertion Sort
 The **Insertion Sort** stands out as one of the simplest and earliest known sorting techniques, renowned for its straightforward implementation and effectiveness.
-Knowledge and understanding of which, lays the foundation for tackling more complex sorting algorithms and problem-solving strategies.
+The algorithm is named for the way the elements are inserted into their proper portion of the collection.
+Knowledge and understanding of it, lays the foundation for tackling more complex sorting algorithms and problem-solving strategies.
 <p align="center"><img src="./img/insertionSort.png"/></p>

 ---

-**Insertion Sort** — places an unsorted element at its suitable place in each iteration, much like the intuitive process of arranging playing cards in a hand.
+**Insertion Sort** treats collection as two parts sorted and unsorted.
+Algorithm iterates over unsorted elements and places them at their suitable place in sorted portion, much like the intuitive process of arranging playing cards in a hand.
 It consists of the following steps:
 1. Assume that the first element is in the sorted part.
 2. Pick the first element from the unsorted part.
 3. Place it in the correct position within the sorted part.